9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 {% header title='Overview', icon='activity' %}
 {% endheader %}

-Students program Pixel Bots to paint, focusing on sequence.
+In this lesson, students play with the order of commands in Pixel Bot to explore a foundational concept in computer science—sequence.

 {% overviewSection title='Objectives', icon='objectives' %}
 {% endoverviewSection %}

-- Students will learn that computers run code in a sequence.
+- Know that computers run code in a sequence.
-- Students will learn how to read, write, and execute code in a sequence.
+- Read, write, and execute code in a sequence.

 {% overviewSection title='Agenda', icon='agenda' %}
 {% endoverviewSection %}

 #### Length: 45 minutes

-1. Welcome to coding (10 minutes)
+1. Whet students’ appetites for coding.
+Hold a discussion about the many ways computer code shapes our present and future world: autonomous cars, music, online communities.
+Watch A Day in the Life of a Software Engineer to give students a feel for coding.
+(10 minutes).
-1. Predict pixel bot icons (15 minutes)
+1. [Lesson 1 | Warm-up Worksheet][warm-up].
+Have students develop ideas about what each arrow and paint coding element does in Pixel Bot.
+Working with code that varies slightly in sequence, students then predict what Pixel Bot will paint.
+(15 minutes)
-1. Explain sequence (10 minutes)
+1. Draw a Pixel Bot program on the whiteboard (about 3 lines of code) and practice reading, stepping through, and numbering the code.
+At the same time, trace and paint with the Bot on the whiteboard.
+Repeat a few times.
+(10 minutes)
-1. Read pixel bot sequence (10 minutes)
+1. Worksheet 1: [Page 1][worksheet1-1] & [Page 2][worksheet1-2].
+Students practice reading and stepping through code, and tracing and painting with the turtle.
+Read pixel bot sequence (10 minutes)

 {% overviewSection title='Vocab', icon='vocab' %}
 {% endoverviewSection %}